Hurdy Gurdy Man

-Musicians for the song
+Performers

 There is some dispute regarding the musicians who performed on the song.
 In the booklet that came with Donovan's 1992 double CD, Troubadour: The Definitive Collection 1964–1976, Allan Holdsworth and Jimmy Page are listed as the electric guitar players and John Bonham and Clem Cattini (spelled as "Clem Clatini") as drummers on the recording.
 John Paul Jones, who arranged and played bass on the track (and also booked the session musicians), was reported to have said by email that Clem Cattini played the drums and Alan Parker played the electric guitar.
 This line-up was confirmed by Cattini.
 In Donovan's autobiography, he credits Cattini (spelled as "Catini") and Bonham for the drums.
 In a published interview circa 2013, Donovan is quoted as primarily crediting Cattini for the drums but saying he wasn't sure whether Bonham was also involved, and said he and Jones both credit Holdsworth for the guitar.

 On Jimmy Page's website, he lists this song as one on which he plays.
 Engineer Eddie Kramer also cites Jimmy Page as playing on the track, but says that John Bonham did not.
 In Hannes Rossacher's 2008 documentary Sunshine Superman: The Journey of Donovan, Donovan said that Page was the guitarist; he also asserted that the song ushered in the Celtic rock sound which would lead to Page, Jones, and Bonham forming Led Zeppelin soon afterwards.
-In Donovan's autobiography, he credited both Page and "Allen Hollsworth" as the "guitar wizards" for the song.
+In Donovan's autobiography, he credited both Page and Allen Hollsworth [sic] as the "guitar wizards" for the song.
 However, he also says that "Hollsworth" had played with Blue Mink, which was a band that Alan Parker had played in.
 In the autobiography, Donovan said that perhaps this session inspired the creation of Led Zeppelin.

-The four-string tambura that Donovan plays on the track had been given to him in India by George Harrison, who also helped write the lyrics.
+The four-string tambura that Donovan plays on the track has been given to him in India by George Harrison, who also helped write the lyrics.
 In his autobiography, Donovan recalls that he began writing "Hurdy Gurdy Man" on the tambura after Harrison discussed the sitar scales he had learned from Ravi Shankar.
 Donovan also says that with the drone of the tambura on the song, he had created "Celtic Rock".

 The session was produced by Mickie Most and engineered by Eddie Kramer.
 Donovan had originally hoped Jimi Hendrix would play on the song, but he was unavailable.
-In fact, Donovan said he wanted to give the song to Hendrix for him to record, but that Mickie Most "flipped out" when he heard the song and insisted that Donovan should record it himself as his next single.
+Donovan said he wanted to give the song to Hendrix for him to record, but that Mickie Most "flipped out" when he heard the song and insisted that Donovan should record it himself as his next single.

 Lyrics and music

-The lyrics recount the tale of a nameless narrator being visited in his dreams by the eponymous "hurdy gurdy man" and his close associate, the "roly poly man", who come "singing songs of love".
+The lyrics recount the tale of a nameless narrator being visited in his dreams by the "hurdy gurdy man" and his close associate, the "roly poly man", who come "singing songs of love".
 The song invokes "histories of ages past" with "unenlightened shadows cast" and the "crying of humanity" through "all eternity", and says "'tis then when the hurdy gurdy man comes singing songs of love".